ropensci-archive/roweb2/content/technotes/2020-04-30-rmd-citations/index.md

 [1] "BibEntry" "bibentry"
 ```

+#### Create and use a cite function

-Then in another chunk, we'll create a function creating the citations in the format we need it to have it appear as a footnote: `[^key]`
+Then in another chunk, we'll create a function creating the citations in the format we need it to have it appear as a footnote: `[^key]`.

 ```r
 cite <- function(key, bib = mybib) {